 Although they differ on their views, the two groups are reported to have co-signed an agreement to work together to solve the enigmatic site’s mysteries.
 They’ve agreed to suspend their individual work until after a joint research plan has been decided upon by a team of astronomers, archaeoastronomers, archaeologists, ethnographers, naturalists, and other experts.

-Prehistoric Astronomy at Zorats Karer
+Suggestions of Prehistoric Astronomy at Zorats Karer

-Finally, the main treasure of the site was unearthed – a collection of many impressive and unique astronomical objects.
-The researchers realized that several stones were used to make observations of the sun, moon and stars.
-They were located according to knowledge about the rising, culmination moments, and setting of the sun, moon and specific stars.
+Finally, the main treasure of the site was unearthed – a collection of what many researchers believe are impressive and unique astronomical objects.
+The researchers decided that several stones were used to make observations of the sun, moon, and stars.
+They were located according to knowledge about the rising, culmination moments, and setting of the sun, moon, and specific stars.

 - The Legacy of Armenia: Trade, Metallurgy, and Forging of Precious Metals of the Ancient World

 - The Rise and Fall of Tigranes the Great, King of Armenia

 - Vahagn: The Armenian Dragon Slayer God and Bringer of Fire

 Zorats Karer, the ‘Armenia Stonehenge.’ ( homocosmicos /Adobe Stock)